 11 miles, 1,050 ft climbing

-From Aid #3, you will take the glorious Monarch Crest Trail to Marshall Pass, Aid Station #4 (80.9 miles).
-The Monarch Crest Trail is some of the best riding on the entire route!
-Each summer people come from all over the world to ride this iconic trail.
+From Aid #3: You will take the stunning Monarch Crest Trail to Marshall Pass and Aid Station #4 (80.9 miles).
+The Monarch Crest Trail offers some of the best riding on the entire route!
+Not to mention the planet!
+Every summer, people come from all around the world to ride this iconic trail.

 Aid #4 to Aid #5